-Rotation The clockwise progression of the normal turns to call or play; also the clockwise order in which, one at a time, the cards are recommended to be dealt.
+Rotation the clockwise progression of the normal turns to call or play; also the clockwise order in which, one at a time, the cards are recommended to be dealt.

-Round A part of a session played without progression of players.
+Round a part of a session played without progression of players.

-Session An extended period of play during which a number of boards, specified by the meanings as between Laws 4, 12C2 and 91.)
+Session an extended period of play during which a number of boards, specified by the Tournament Organizer, is scheduled to be played.
+(May have different meanings as between Laws 4, 12C2 and 91.)